avj2352/spring-boot-essentials/notes/spring-02.md

 ```

-### Step 5: FINALLY, creating a Web-service endpoing to fetch all courses
+### Step 5: FINALLY, creating a Web-service endpoint to fetch all courses

 Once all the above configurations have been made, we can easily create our SOAP web-service endpoint